wolfpup-software/baseboard-css/README.md

 ### Why not typography?

-From experience, typography is assuemd to be styled eventually and whole-heartedly.
+From experience, typography is assumed to be styled eventually and wholeheartedly.

 Until then, I believe some visually significant correlation to `font-size` or `line-height` is more accessible than the absence of a correlation.

+### Why not inputs?

+There differences between input elements across browsers eventually spill into the responsibility of `typography` and `layout`.

+Many vertical alignment pains stem from `line-height` and `font-size` properties.

 ### Why not wildcard selectors?

 The point of `baseboard` is to be targeted and concise.
-By their definition, wildcards have neither of those properties.
+Wildcards have neither of those properties.

 I believe wildcard selectors _do not_ take a performance hit worth avoiding their use.
 The `*` is pretty cool.

-### Why not inputs?

-There are input element descrepenices between browsers that eventually spill into the responsibility of `typography` and `layout`.

 ## References